Monday, February 22, 2010

 B: “Ef leitarðu til mín / Þá veistu svarið” couches the whole thing effectively.

-A: Deceptively odd-sounding but actually quite ordinary timing.
-Yet more saxophones.
-It’s quite attractive overall, and despite some forceful sounds still comes across as gentle and (appropriately enough) inviting.
+A: Deceptively odd-sounding but actually quite ordinary timing, and yet more saxophones.
+It’s quite attractive overall.
+Despite some forceful sounds, it still comes across as gentle and (appropriately enough) inviting.

 17 Austria